Go to homepage

 We know it can be hard to stop smoking and it may feel especially difficult when you’re feeling anxious or stressed.

-Some of you might turn to cigarettes in the belief that smoking helps to relieve anxiety and stress – but it doesn't!
-Smoking relieves nicotine withdrawal symptoms like irritability and low mood, tricking you into believing it helps with anxiety and stress.
+Smoking just relieves nicotine withdrawal symptoms like irritability and low mood, tricking you into believing it helps with anxiety and stress.

 2. Use meditation and deep breathing to help reduce anxiety and stress

-A great way to feel calmer as you stop smoking is to use established guided meditation and visualisation techniques.
+A great way to feel calmer as you stop smoking is to use established guided meditation or mindfulness techniques.
 This can not only make you feel relaxed but may help you to make other healthy lifestyle choices.

 3. Make a quit plan